HMRC Debt Help and Advice

 Self Assessment Payment Helpline

-The Self Assessment Payment Helpline is the UK tax office’s (HMRC) help line to try to negotiate mutually acceptable instalment terms for a tax debt from an individual under the self assessment tax regime that is falling due for payment but that the tax payer will not be able to pay in full by the time the debt is due for payment.
+The Self Assessment Payment Helpline is the UK tax office’s (HMRC) help line to try to negotiate mutually acceptable instalment terms for a tax debt from an individual under the self assessment tax regime.
+The helpline should used where the deadline for payment has passed without payment being made.

 The HMRC helpline number for the Self Assessment Payment Helpline is: 0300 200 3822.